Dheeraj-1999/student-intervention-system/README.md

 These generated columns are sometimes called dummy variables, and we will use the pandas.get_dummies() function to perform this transformation.

+QUES: WHY MAKING DUMMY VARIABLES?
+ANS: what if we wanted to also know if favorite class (e.g., science, math, and language) corresponded with an increased GPA.
+Let’s say we coded this so that science = 1, math = 2, and language = 3.
+Looking at the nominal favorite class variable, we can see that there is no such thing as an increase in favorite class – math is not higher than science, and is not lower than language either.
+This is sometimes referred to as directionality, and knowing that a high versus low score means something is an integral part of regression analysis.

+Dummy coding allows us to turn categories into something a regression can treat as having a high (1) and low (0) score.
+Any binary variable can be thought of as having directionality, because if it is higher, it is category 1, but if it is lower, it is category 0.
+This allows the regression look at directionality by comparing two sides, rather than expecting each unit to correspond with some kind of increase.

 #### Training and Testing Data Split

 - randomly shuffle and split the data (X_all, y_all) into training and testing subsets.